neondatabase/website/content/docs/postgres/query-reference.md

 SELECT * FROM tasks ORDER BY due_date DESC NULLS FIRST;
 ```

-These queries demonstrate the flexibility of the Postgres `ORDER BY` clause, enabling sorting by single or multiple columns, using column aliases, sorting by computed expressions, and explicitly controlling the order of null values.

 For additional information, see [Sorting Rows](https://www.postgresql.org/docs/current/queries-order.html).

 ## Join tables

-Here are some examples illustrating different ways to join tables in Postgres for queries involving data that spans multiple tables:
+These examples illustrate different ways to join tables in Postgres for queries involving data that spans multiple tables.

 {/*